-On May 10, 2021, Bhutila introduced Bill 289, the Day of Remembrance and Action Against Anti-Asian Racism Act.
+On December 9, 2021, Bhutila re-tabled Bill 82, the Day of Remembrance and Action Against Anti-Asian Racism Act.

 Anti-Asian racism is not new, but it is on the rise.
 Discrimination, harassment and hate crimes targeting Asian people have been on a steady rise.
 During the COVID-19 pandemic, over 1,150 incidents of anti-Asian racism were reported across Canada, violence against the Asian community has increased, 40% of these racist attacks have happened in Ontario.